-- Benefit Plan Fiduciary Exclusion.
+- 12. Benefit Plan Fiduciary Exclusion.
 This Plan does not apply to any Claim arising out of any Covered Party, or anyone for whose conduct a Covered Party is legally liable, having acted as a fiduciary under any employee retirement, deferred benefit, or other similar plan. - 13.
 Notary Exclusion.
-This Plan does not apply to any Claim arising out of any witnessing of a signature or any acknowledgment, verification upon oath or affirmation, or other notarial act without the physical appearance before such witness or notary public. - 14.
+This Plan does not apply to any Claim arising out of any witnessing of a signature or any acknowledgment, verification upon oath or affirmation, or other notarial act without the physical appearance before such witness or notary public unless the notarial act has been performed in full compliance with any applicable law allowing for remote notarization. - 14.
 Loss of Funds or Property/Certain Disbursements.
 This Plan does not apply to any Claim against any Covered Party, or against anyone for whose conduct a Covered Party is legally liable, relating to or arising from: conversion of any funds or property; misappropriation of any funds or property; improper commingling; negligent supervision of client funds or trust account property, including loss or reduction in the value of such funds or property; or the disbursement of funds, checks, or other similar instruments deposited to a trust, escrow, or other similar account in which the deposit was not irrevocably credited to such account. - 15.
 General Tortious Conduct.
 This Plan does not apply to any Claim for: - a.
 Bodily injury, sickness, disease, mental anguish, emotional distress, or death of any person, except to the limited extent any such harm or injury is directly caused by an error, omission, negligent act, or breach of duty in providing or failing to provide Professional Legal Services or Special Capacity Services; or - b.
 Injury to, loss of, loss of use of, or destruction of any real, personal, tangible, or intangible property of any kind, except to the limited extent the loss or destruction of any such property materially and adversely affects the provision of Professional Legal Services or Special Capacity Services.